MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/keyvault-administration-readme.md

 ### KeyVaultBackupClient
 A `KeyVaultBackupClient` performs full key backups, full key restores, and selective key restores.

+### Pre-Backup Operation
+A pre-backup operation represents a long-running operation that checks if it is possible to perform a full key backup.

+### Backup Operation
+A backup operation represents a long-running operation for a full key backup.

+### Pre-Restore Operation
+A pre-restore operation represents a long-running operation that checks if it is possible to perform a full key restore from a backup.

+### Restore Operation
+A restore operation represents a long-running operation for both a full key and selective key restore.

 ### KeyVaultSettingsClient

 A `KeyVaultSettingsClient` manages Managed HSM account settings.